bjornaa/ladim1/doc/source/gridforce.rst

 Coordinate system in LADiM
 --------------------------

-The coordinate system should be curvilinear orthogonal.
+The coordinate system should be orthogonal, and may be curvilinear.
 Grids as used by ROMS for instance are suitable.
-The coordinates should have integer values at the grid cell centers.
-[Necessary, or a detail left to the implementation?]
-Particle release and movements are referred to this coordinate system.

-The grid spacing is given by horizontal arrays of metric coefficients :math:`\Delta x` and :math:`\Delta y`
+The grid spacing is given by horizontal arrays of metric coefficients :math:`\Delta x` and :math:`\Delta y`.
-(sjekk at de brukes rett).

 The vertical coordinate system is simply the depth in meters, with positive values downwards.